PeteHaitch/methtuple/README.md

 ### Only works with data aligned with the __Bismark__ mapping software

-`comethylation` makes use of Bismark's custom SAM tags `XM`, `XR` and `XG`.
+`methtuple` makes use of Bismark's custom SAM tags `XM`, `XR` and `XG`.
 The `XM` tag is used to infer the methylation state of each sequenced cytosine while the `XR` and `XG` tags are used to infer the orientation and strand of the alignment.
 If the data were aligned with Bismark version < 0.8.3 please use the `--oldBismark` flag.

-Please file an issue if you would like to use a `BAM` file created with another aligner and I will do my best to support it; also, see [Issue #30](https://github.com/PeteHaitch/comethylation/issues/30)
+Please file an issue if you would like to use a `BAM` file created with another aligner and I will do my best to support it; also, see [Issue #30](https://github.com/PeteHaitch/methtuple/issues/30)

 ### Paired-end data must be sorted by queryname

 This is required in order to avoid lookups when finding the mate of a paired-end read.

 The `BAM` file created by Bismark is natively in queryname order and so this is not a problem.
 If the file is not in queryname order then use `samtools sort` with the `-n` option or Picard's `SortSam` function with `SO=queryname` to sort your `BAM` by queryname.
-The helper script `helper_scripts/run_comethylation.sh` works with a coordinate-sorted `BAM` file and does so by including a step to sort the chromosome-level `BAM` files by queryname using Picard's `SortSam`.
+The helper script `helper_scripts/run_methtuple.sh` works with a coordinate-sorted `BAM` file and does so by including a step to sort the chromosome-level `BAM` files by queryname using Picard's `SortSam`.

 ### The `--aligner Bismark_old` option is a bit crude